unlight/asmt-javascript-questions/README.md

 - What is your checklist when you are doing code review?
 - Different types of code review, pre-push, post-push (pros/cons)?
 - What types of testing (related to non-functional requirements) do you know?
+- What practices/approaches do you use to improve quality?

 ### Unit/Integration testing
 - How you can use tests while re-writing legacy code?